 What is a Web Developer Portfolio?

-A web developer portfolio is a collection of your projects that highlights your skills and is your space online to showcase your proudest web development achievements.
+A web developer portfolio is a collection of your projects that shows off your skills.
+It's like your online resume where you display your best work.

 Why Do You Need a Portfolio?